kaizhang19970624/kaizhang19970624.github.io/index.md

 ## Projects

-- **Cell Type Identification of Mouse Retinal Pigment Epithelium from ScRNA-seq Data (Supervised by Prof. Xi Kathy Zhou)**
+- **Cell Type Identification of Mouse Retinal Pigment Epithelium from ScRNA-seq Data (Supervised by Prof. Xi Kathy Zhou at Cornell University)**
   <br>
   This project used unsupervised learning methods to identify the cellular composition and activities of mouse retinal pigment epithelium (RPE) from single-cell transcriptomics, and further to detect cell-to-cell variation by statistical methods.
 We firstly processed raw sequence data into a high-quality expression data